-Colleen E. Carney, Ph.D., is on faculty in the Department of Psychology at Ryerson University, where she is director of the Sleep and Depression Laboratory.
-She is a leading expert in psychological treatments for insomnia, particularly in the context of co-occurring mental health issues.
-Her work has been featured in The New York Times and she has over 100 publications on insomnia.
+Colleen E. Carney, PhD, is on faculty in the department of psychology at Toronto Metropolitan University, where they are the director of the sleep and depression laboratory.
+They are a leading expert in psychological treatments for insomnia, particularly in the context of co-occurring mental health issues.
+Their work has been featured in The New York Times and they have over 100 publications on insomnia.

-She frequently trains students and mental health providers in CBT for Insomnia at invited workshops throughout North America and at international conferences.
+Dr. Carney frequently trains students and mental health providers in CBT for Insomnia at invited workshops throughout North America and at international conferneces.
 Dr. Carney is a passionate advocate for improving the availability of treatment for those with insomnia and other health problems.
-For more information, please visit www.drcolleencarney.com.
+For more information, please visit www.drcolleen carney.com

-Financial: Dr. Colleen Carney has an employment relationship with Ryerson University and Duke University Medical Center's Insomnia Clinic.
-She is a published author and receives royalties.
-Dr. Carney receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Dr. Colleen Carney has employment relationships with Ryerson University and Duke University.
+They receive a grant from Canadian Institutes of Health Research, Team Research, and Sleep Research Consortium and received Faculty of Arts Travel Award.
+Dr. Carney receives royalties as a published author.
+They receive a speaking honorarium and recording royalties from PESI, Inc. Dr. Carney has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Colleen Carney is a member of the Canadian Association of Cognitive and Behavioural Therapies, the Canadian Psychological Association, the Association for Behavioural and Cognitive Therapies (ABCT), the Canadian Sleep and Circadian Network, the Canadian Sleep Society, the Sleep Research Society, and the Canadian Association for Cognitive Behaviour Therapy.